GigaHierz/carbon-retirement-on-celo/README.md

 ### 2.2.2.
 Retire your TCO2s

 After **_Redeeming_** your pool tokens for TCO2s you will be able to retire them.
 You can only retire **TCO2s** tokens.
-You can either choose to simply [`retire`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retire) or if you would like to retire for a third party use the [`retireFrom`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retirefrom) function.
+You can either choose to simply [`retire`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retire).
+If you would like to retire for a third party use the [`retireFrom`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retirefrom) function.
 Lastly you can also already get a certificate created with [` retireAndMintCertificate`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retireandmintcertificate). - [Example ABI](https://github.com/ToucanProtocol/contracts/blob/main/artifacts/staging/celo-alfajores/ToucanCarbonOffsets.json)

 The first thing you will have to do, will be to get the address of your TCO2 token.
 You will have saved that as return value form `autoRedeem2` or from when you selected the tokens.